KwachOjunga/DataScience_ML_journey/README.md

   - Perceptron
   - SVM

-Let's see what awaits :smiling:
+Let's see what awaits :satisfied: